-The recommended cold tire inflation pressures, tire sizes and the combined weight of occupants and cargo (vehicle capacity weight) are described on page 488 and 491.
+The recommended cold tire inflation pressures, tire sizes and the combined weight of occupants and cargo (vehicle capacity weight) are described on page 496 and 499.
 They are also on the tire and loading information label.
-Either type A or type B of the tire and loading information label is affixed on your vehicle as shown.

 You should check the tire inflation pressure every two weeks, or at least once a month.
 And do not forget the spare!
 The following instructions for checking tire inflation pressure should be observed: